monoreals/xmpp-servers/README.md

 >Hello!
 I John Doe.
 I like Kitten and like drink beer.
 The weather is wonderful.
 My site is under construction.
 Ho-ho-ho

-If the added site does not indicate that it is an XMPP server, the site will not be added to the directory as site XMPP servers.
+If the added site does not indicate that it is an XMPP server, the site will not be added to the directory as site XMPP server.

 ## Terms of removal from the list